davemcg/metamoRph/README.md

-# eigenProjectR
+# metamoRph

-Uses the [scEiad](plae.nei.nih.gov) dataset to create cell type labelled PCA eigenvectors.
-The eigenvectors can be used to project new data onto the scEiaD PCA space for use in cell type labelling.
+A framework (or "guardrails") for projecting new data onto an existing PCA space.
+This is a two step process where the user runs our `run_pca` function (which wraps `prcomp` and provides some sensible defaults and enhanced outputs.
+After `run_pca` the user can then use `metamoRph` to project new data onto the existing PCA.

+We (will) provide a small set of "reference" PCA embeddings of various ocular and body RNA-seq datasets for quick use.